pravega/pravega/documentation/src/docs/segment-store-service.md

 # Storage Abstractions
 The Segment Store was not designed with particular implementations for Tier 1 or Tier 2.
 Instead, all these components have been abstracted out in simple, well-defined interfaces, which can be implemented against any standard file system (Tier 2) or append-only log system (Tier 1).

-Possible candidates for Tier-1 storage:
+Possible candidates for Tier 1 storage:

 - **Apache BookKeeper** (preferred, adapter is fully implemented as part of Pravega)
 - Non-durable, non-replicated solutions: